-Before an investigational medication, device or procedure is approved for general use, it must be shown to be both well-tolerated and effective.
+Before an investigational medication, device or procedure is approved or cleared by the FDA/Regulatory Authority for general use, it must be shown to be both safe and effective.

 This is accomplished through clinical research studies, also called clinical trials.
 Clinical research studies are carefully designed and monitored research studies intended to test and evaluate these investigational medications, devices or procedures.
 They answer important questions, such as:

 Clinical research studies are regulated by government agencies to ensure the highest standards are being met.
 All potential new medications must be tested in a series of clinical research studies before they can be prescribed by doctors.

 People who participate in clinical research studies volunteer for many reasons.
 Some of these are: